Updated December 2021

-The key to ensuring Kafka uptime and maintaining peak performance is through monitoring.
-By reviewing disk performance, memory usage, CPU, network traffic, and load in real-time abnormal metrics or trends can be identified before a performance dip or outage occurs.
+A critical component to ensuring Kafka uptime and maintaining peak performance is through monitoring.
+Open source monitoring of disk performance, memory usage, CPU, network traffic, and load allow you to identify abnormal metrics in real-time and address potential issues before a performance dip or outage occurs.

 Furthermore, monitoring Kafka provides assurance to your users that all messages are correctly processed.

 There are several programs available for monitoring Kafka.
-Some come with added cost, such as Confluent, and others are available for free because they are open source.
+Some come with added cost and others are available for free because they are open source.
 If you are using Kafka, then you already understand the benefits of open source tools.
 If you need a refresher check out our post on the benefits of open source tools.

 Elasticsearch as an Open Source Monitoring Tool for Kafka